Inteli-Table5/BTContract/README.md

 ![logo](./btcontract.png)

 ## Introduction
-BTContract simplifies smart contract creation on the Bitcoin network, allowing anyone to make loans and purchases without needing technical knowledge.
-With built-in Lightning Network support, it enables fast, low-cost transactions, making decentralized finance more accessible worldwide.
+BTContract is a platform designed to abstract the process of creating smart contracts and democratize access to this feature within the Bitcoin network.
+It enables users without advanced knowledge of programming or blockchain—who are interested in establishing financial contracts on the Bitcoin network—to carry out loans and purchases through an intuitive interface that eliminates the complexity of Bitcoin Script.
+Furthermore, the platform's native integration with the Lightning Network enables low-cost transactions with near-instant liquidity and scalability for everyday applications.
+In doing so, it fosters access to the decentralized economy and promotes global financial inclusion.

 ## Features
 - Smart Contracts Builder
-- Integration with the Lightning Network
+- Integração com a Lightning Network
-- Reusable Contract Templates
+- Templates de Contratos Reutilizáveis
-- Contract History
+- Histórico de Contratos

 ## Instalação
 ### Back-end e Blockchain